jmd-dk/concept/_sources/tutorial/output_types.rst.txt

    issues, CO\ *N*\ CEPT will continue running.
 A warning emitted during the simulation may hint that someting has gone wrong, meaning that the results perhaps should not be trusted.
-To make sure that no warnings go unnoticed, CO\ *N*\ CEPT will notie you at the end of the simulation.
+To make sure that no warnings go unnoticed, CO\ *N*\ CEPT will notify you at the end of the simulation.
 A separate error log, ``logs/<ID>_err``, containing just warning and error messages, will also be present.

-To generate a warning and error log file, try wrongly specifying ``a_begin = 0.5``, while still initializing the simulation from the snapshot.
+To generate a warning and error log file, try wrongly leaving ``a_begin`` as ``0.02``, while still initializing the simulation from the snapshot.
 Once the simulation has completed, check out the error log file.

 If you intend to run many simulations using the same initial conditions, it's